 2 tbsp chocolate or vanilla whey protein powder

 Ingredients for the Filling

-3. Bake at 200C (around 395 F) for no more than 6 minutes.
-Yes: NO MORE THAN SIX MINUTES!
+3. Bake at 200C (around 395 F) for no more than 6 minutes!
 They often take 5 minutes to cook so please check them after five and if they’re cooked through, take them out of the oven.

 4. Make your filling by mixing all your filling ingredients together.
 If you want your mix to be creamier than mine was, feel free to use casein!

 5. Fill the cookies with the filling and PRESTO!
 That’s your cookies: done.

 Note 1.
 Using onyx turns the cookies Oreo-like; if you don’t care about this though, just use regular cocoa powder!